Screening of pregnant women for hepatitis C in primary care settings, with or without risk factors for hepatitis C

 For more information, see Hepatitis C: Testing Algorithm for Screening and Diagnosis.

 Laboratory testing for HCV infection usually begins by screening for the presence of HCV-specific antibodies in serum, using an US Food and Drug Administration-approved screening test.
-Specimens that are repeatedly reactive by screening tests should be confirmed with HCV tests with higher specificity, such as direct detection of HCV RNA by reverse transcription polymerase chain reaction or HCV-specific antibody confirmatory tests.
+Specimens that are repeatedly reactive by screening tests should be confirmed with HCV tests with higher specificity, such as direct detection of HCV RNA by reverse transcription-polymerase chain reaction or HCV-specific antibody confirmatory tests.

-Current screening serologic tests to detect antibodies to HCV include enzyme and chemiluminescence immunoassays.
 Despite the value of serologic tests to screen for HCV infection, several limitations of serologic testing exist:

--There may be a long delay (up to 6 months) between exposure to the virus and the development of detectable HCV-specific antibodies
+-There may be a long delay (up to 6 months) between exposure to the virus and the development of detectable HCV-specific antibodies in immunocompromised individuals

 -False-reactive screening test result can occur